spoonbobo/kakashi/README.md

 Kakashi (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with task system, knowledge base, under MCP protocols.

 ## Features
-- Chat with other users or AI agents in the chat
+- All-in-one MCP stack with easy-to-use client & servers
+- Intelligent task system based on chatroom's context
-- Approve agent's task in approval system
+- Task management with approval system
-- MCP，Knowledge base
+- Knowledge base integrated
 - Support multiple languages

 ## Setup